Telling people about a diagnosis

 Should You Explain the Diagnosis to the Child? – Dr. Tony Attwood

-Getting Started: Introducing Your Child to His or Her Diagnosis of Autism or Asperger Syndrome -Indiana Resource Center for Autism
+Getting Started: Introducing Your Child to His or Her Diagnosis of Autism or Asperger Syndrome -Indiana Resource Centre for Autism

 A Hair Dryer Kid In A Toaster Brained World – MOM- Not Otherwise Specified